Occupational Therapy Online Certificate of Advanced Graduate Studies

-The CAGS begins in the Spring and consist of four 3-credit courses taken sequentially.
+The CAGS begins in the spring and consist of four 3-credit courses taken sequentially.
 Two common courses taken at the start and end of the program will have an emphasis on scholarly writing and integration.
 The other two courses are based on the student’s chosen track and are specifically designed for specialized areas of practice.
-The CAGS program currently offers two tracks: a) school-based practice; and b) teaching and learning in occupational therapy.
+The CAGS program currently offers three tracks: a) school-based practice; b) teaching and learning in occupational therapy; c) hand therapy.

-Certificate of Advanced Graduate Study in Occupational Therapy Curriculum
+Certificate of Advanced Graduate Studies in Occupational Therapy Curriculum

 The curriculum for the professional courses in the program are reviewed regularly and are subject to modification in both content and credit as deemed necessary to maintain a high-quality educational experience and keep current with best practices in the profession.

 |OT 615||Critical Writing I||3|